kbenoit/coursepack-bookdown/readme.md

 The folder includes the content of the course pack as well as settings files.
 The files and folder relevant for contributors are:

-(1) files ending in `.Rmd` are the manuscript divided by chapters, and (2) the folder `images/` where image files of figures go that you want to include in the course pack.
+(1) files ending in `.Rmd` are the manuscript divided by chapters, and

+(2) the folder `images/` where image files of figures go that you want to include in the course pack.

 # Make changes

 The manuscript of class MY451 is stored in files with the extension `.Rmd`.
 One file per chapter.
-That means you'll find twelve Rmd files in your newly "cloned" project folder.
+That means you'll find twelve Rmd files in your newly "cloned" project folder of this course pack.
 The very first chapter of a book project is always stored in `index.Rmd`.
 In this case that is the preface of this course pack, "Course information".
 The ten subject chapters plus the appendix are stored in numbered Rmd files.
 The number of these chapter manuscript files determine the order you want those chapters to be in.

 ## Authoring in Atom Text Editor

 To make changes to the course pack manuscript go ahead and open one of the Rmd files with a text editor of your choice.
 You can use any editor you prefer or that ships with your operating system.
 I use Atom, a text editor that is open source and supports syntax highlighting and Git integration.
 Two features that may come in handy for contributors to this course pack.
 You can download Atom [here](https://atom.io).

 If you use Atom, I recommend you install the package "language-pfm".
-That will highlight elements of the manuscript text according to the authoring convention this process relies on.
+That will highlight elements of the manuscript text visually according to the authoring convention this process relies on.
 Another package you may find useful in order to have your writing experience free from distraction is "Zen".
 Both packages can be installed going to the menu bar of Atom Editor and clicking "Atom" > "Settings" > "+ Install" on the left-hand sidebar > enter the name of the package you want to install in the search field > hit Enter > find it in the search results that appear below and click "Install".
 Once you have done that, syntax highlighting will be in effect, no more action needed.
 To activate the distraction-free "zen" mode for writing, in the menu bar, go to "View" > "Toggle Command Palette" and enter "zen" into the search field that appears.
 In the search results right below click "Zen: Toggle".

 You can further modify the appearance of the Atom Text Editor in its settings under "Themes" in the left-hand sidebar.

 For the Rmd files and particularly the tables to display correctly, it is important that soft line wrapping is disabled.
 If a table looks broken up to you, in the menu bar, go to "View" > "Toggle Command Palette" and enter "wrap" into the search field.
 Click "Editor: Toggle Soft Wrap" in the search results below.

-If you are familiar with how those manuscript files looked before, you'll notice a stark difference.
+If you are familiar with how these manuscript files looked before, you'll notice a stark difference.
 As opposed to the old manuscript files, the new ones before you are visually coherent and easily human-readable.
 That is because they rely on an authoring convention called Markdown.
 More specifically, Pandoc-flavored Markdown.

 ## Markdown

-Like HTML or Latex, Markdown is a way to mark elements of text for what we want them to be.
+Like HTML or Latex, Markdown is a way to mark elements of text as what we want them to be.
 Unlike HTML or Latex, however, Markdown requires minimal know-how while affording most of the functionalities of HTML or Latex.
 The only text elements in the manuscript before you that require knowledge of Latex are equations.
 Keep reading for an overview of writing in Markdown.
 You can also find the full documentation of Pandoc-flavored Markdown [here](http://pandoc.org/MANUAL.html).

 ### Headings, Lists, Emphasis